Tomás Podstawski

-Tomás Martins Podstawski (Tomasz Podstawski; born 30 January 1995) is a Portuguese professional footballer who plays for Cypriot club Karmiotissa Polemidion FC as a central midfielder.
+Tomás Martins Podstawski (Tomasz Podstawski; born 30 January 1995) is a Portuguese professional footballer who plays as a central midfielder.

 He began his professional career at Porto, where he made 107 appearances for their reserves and won the 2015–16 Segunda Liga, but never represented the first team.
 After a season at Vitória de Setúbal in which he was a Taça da Liga runner-up, he joined Pogoń Szczecin in 2018.

 Podstawski earned 85 caps for Portugal from under-16 to under-23 level.
 He represented the nation at the 2016 Olympic tournament.

 Club career

 Porto

 Born in Porto to a Polish father and a Portuguese mother, Podstawski joined FC Porto's youth system at the age of 13.
 On 20 February 2012, having not yet featured for the reserves, he was called up by first-team manager Vítor Pereira for the UEFA Europa League round of 16 second leg match at Manchester City, remaining unused in a 4–0 loss (6–1 aggregate) for the reigning champions.

 Podstawski finished his first season with 24 appearances – 11 starts – helping Porto B to the runner-up position, although the team was not eligible for promotion.
 On 2 April 2016 he scored his first league goal in a 4–0 home win against Académico de Viseu FC, as they became the first reserves to win the second division.